Holocaust survivors get honorary degrees at Henderson ceremony

 Kronberg said his honorary degree was a symbol of freedom, rather than academic achievement.

-“I was deprived of an education, so this is very touching for us,” he said during the event at Congregation Ner Tamid in Henderson.
+“I was deprived of an education, so this is very touching for us,” he said during the event at the Westgate resort and casino in Las Vegas.

 Kronberg grew up in Germany in a town on the border with Poland but lost track of his sister during the war.
 It wasn’t until 20 years later, when he met another survivor at a bar mitzvah in Canada, that he learned his sister was still alive somewhere in the United States.